Last Updated on March 6, 2025 by Jess Brown

 It’s interesting to me how so many people seem to wear being busy as a badge of honor.
 Being busy doesn’t mean much, doing the right tasks that move you toward your goals is so much more important.
 If you focus on being productive rather than busy, you can get a whole lot done and still enjoy downtime.

-Is saying you don’t have time really true?
-If you don’t have time, it’s obviously not a priority so stop lying to yourself and everyone else and just call it like it is.
+Is saying you don’t have much time or no time really true?
+If you don’t have time, it’s obviously not a priority, so stop lying to yourself and everyone else.
+And remember, transformation often comes when we get really honest with ourselves… even when it’s uncomfortable.

 There’s no badge of honor in victimhood.
 None.